Dayaha

 Dayaha (Dayaxa) is a town in the Sanaag region of Somaliland.

 Overview

-Dayaha is 20km west of Erigavo, the administrative seat of the Sanaag region the town lies in.
-Other nearby cities and towns include Burao (363km), El Afweyn (85km) and Garadag (160km).
+Dayaha is 20 km west of Erigavo, the administrative seat of the Sanaag region the town lies in.
+Other nearby cities and towns include Burao (363 km), El Afweyn (85 km) and Garadag (160 km).

 Demographics

 Dayaha is exclusively populated by the Muse Abokor Aduruxmiin sub-division of the Habar jeclo Isaaq.